 The white sunlight that illuminates the Earth is the reason we are able to see colours.
 The visible light energy of the sunlight contains all the possible color variations and each has a certain wave length.
 Colour is perceived by us because of the reflection of the particular colour component of the sunlight to our eyes where, the photo receptors in the retina of our eye (known as cones), translate this energy into colour.
 Thus, when sunlight falls on an apple, it reflects the red light into our eyes while all the other colours of the sunlight are absorbed into the apple, giving us the perception of red colour.

 Colors play a very important role in our lives and have a definite bearing on our fate.
 People respond to the energy of colours around them, either positively or negatively.
-Preferablly, colours in our built surroundings should be subtle and pleasant.
+Preferably, colours in our built surroundings should be subtle and pleasant.
 They should not be very bright and stimulating.
-In Vastu Shastra, specific colours have been prescribed for each room.
+In Vastu Shastra, specific colours have been prescribed for each room and in each direction.
 This is because each room has a specific function.
 For example, a Pooja room is meant for prayer and meditation and hence should have a sober and subdued colour which will not be distracting but encourage quiet thinking.

 Colours can be used in a variety of ways.
 We can paint our walls with colours.
 We can wear clothes with colours of our preference; we can drink solarised water in coloured glasses.
 We can use curtains, carpets and furniture with colours of our liking.

-Here I have explained the specific colours to be used in each room of the house in order to enhance the atmosphere of the specific room and make it useful in our daily life for bringing prosperity.
+Here I have explained under the following headings, the specific colours to be used in each room of the house and in the cardinal directions, in order to enhance the atmosphere of the specific room and make it useful in our daily life for bringing prosperity.

 STUDY ROOM/CHILDREN’S BEDROOM: Green colour should be used as it encourages concentration.
 Black is fine for furniture to encourage deep thoughts.
 Parents can have blue coloured bedrooms for their children who tend to be aggressive.
 The Reasoning – Since Children’s bedrooms are used by young children for study, they should have a colour that generates calm and peace for a cool head.